scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 We demonstrate that any standard machine learning algorithm can be applied to data on manifolds while respecting their geometry.
 In the previous tutorials, we saw that linear operations (mean, linear weighting, addition and subtraction) do not apply on manifolds.
 However, each point on a manifold has an associated tangent space which is a vector space.
 As such, in the tangent space, these operations are well defined!
 Therefore, we can use the logarithm map (see Figure :ref:`fig:operations` from the previous tutorial) to go from points on manifolds to vectors in the tangent space at a reference point.
 This enables the use of traditional learning algorithms.

 This strategy can be applied to any manifold-valued data and learning algorithm.
 In this tutorial, we consider SPD matrices from brain connectomics data and perform a simple logistic regression.
-In functional Magnetic Resonance Imaging (fMRI), it is possible to extract connectivity graphs from time series of patients' resting-state images :cite:`wang2013disruptedDisease` - a framework known as brain connectomics.
+In functional Magnetic Resonance Imaging (fMRI), it is possible to extract connectivity graphs from time series of patients' resting-state images :cite:`wang2013disruptedDisease`.
 The regularized graph Laplacians of these graphs form a dataset of SPD matrices.
 This provides a compact summary of brain connectivity patterns which is useful for assessing neurological responses to a variety of stimuli (drug, pathology, patient's activity, etc.).

 Manifold of SPD matrices